 By: Ross Hinton

-Whether you are buying a motorhome from an auction or from a reputable dealer, you still have to take great care and spend a long time meticulously checking out all aspects of the vehicle.
-After all, this purchase that could most likely be one of the largest in your life second only to buying your house.
+Whether you are buying a used RV from a private party, auction or from a reputable dealer, you still have to take great care and spend a long time meticulously checking out all aspects of the RV.
+After all, this purchase could be one of the largest in your life second only to buying your house.
 Don´t let yourself get rushed into anything and take your time making notes as you go.
-Anything that needs attention or replacing should be written down (there will always be something) and the cost of the repairs need to be taken into account when negotiating the final price.
+Anything that needs attention or replacing should be written down (there will always be something) and the cost of the repairs needs to be considered when negotiating the final price.

-- House batteries: The house batteries provide current for all of the internal electrical systems when an external hook up is not available.
+- House batteries: The house batteries provide current for all the internal electrical systems when an external hook-up is not available.
 You need to discover if these are holding their charge.
 Check the battery terminals for corrosion.
 If the vehicle has solar panels fitted you need to discover exactly how much charge is being put back into the batteries.

 - Propane system: Inspect the propane tanks, hoses, and regulators.
 There might even be certificates of safety for these.
 Make sure that the refrigerator switches over from gas to electric with no problems when an external hook up is connected.

 - Toilet: The toilet needs to be able to hold water or the smell from the black water tanks will come back up into the bathroom.